 ‘Our Films Their Films’ by Satyajit Ray

-In fact, one essay talks about the aspects of his craft and cover topics like story, script, casting, handling actors, designing, camera work, editing and music and he takes examples from his films to explain them, though I found the essay very brief.
+In fact, one essay talks about the aspects of his craft.
+It cover topics like story, script, casting, handling actors, designing, camera work, editing and music.
+He takes examples from his films to explain them, though I found the essay very brief.
 He also talks about the problems that Bengali cinema faced primarily due to limited funds.
-Only in one essay he talks about Hindi films and his analysis is more focused on the genre of films than anything else.
+Only in one essay, he talks about Hindi films.
+His analysis is more focused on the genre of films than anything else.

-For those who have not been a part of film making, it makes an interesting reading to learn what goes into the making of a film.
-This also shows the global persona of Satyajit Ray which I am not sure how many of his contemporaries had.http://www.anureviews.com/our-films-their-films-by-satyajit-ray/https://i0.wp.com/www.anureviews.com/wp-content/uploads/2007/04/Our-films.jpg?fit=153%2C239https://i0.wp.com/www.anureviews.com/wp-content/uploads/2007/04/Our-films-150x150.jpgAutobiographyBook ReviewsAs the title suggests Satyajit Ray writes about his own films and about the world cinema that influenced and that he was a part of.
+For those who have not been a part of the film- making, it makes an interesting reading to learn what goes into the making of a film.
+This also shows Satyajit Ray’s global persona.
+I am not sure how many of his contemporaries had it.http://www.anureviews.com/our-films-their-films-by-satyajit-ray/http://www.anureviews.com/wp-content/uploads/2007/04/Our-films.jpghttp://www.anureviews.com/wp-content/uploads/2007/04/Our-films-150x150.jpgAutobiographyBook ReviewsAs the title suggests Satyajit Ray writes about his own films and about the world cinema.
+Cinema that influenced him and that he was a part of.
 It is a collection of essays written over a period of more than twenty years from the 1940s to the 1970s.
-Since...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Since...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews